A Garden of Roses

 It is true that human beings flourish when they feel heard – just like these discarded fabrics only look beautiful when they are cleaned up and supported with stitches to give them the structure and grace of a beautiful rose.

-Furthermore, by making our roses from different coloured and textured fabrics, we actually reflect the diversity of creation and the beauty of unity (forming one giant rose that glows red in the darkness) amidst diversity in mankind.
+Furthermore, by making our roses from different coloured and textured fabrics, we actually reflect the diversity of creation and the beauty of unity forming one single rose in full bloom amidst diversity in mankind.

 In nature, roses come in a diverse array of colours, each having its own unique appeal and allure, just like the Project which will display a variety of different coloured fabric roses, each of them unique in themselves, their fabric folds lovingly stitched together to give them form.